Innovation is key to drive margin expansion

 - High brand awareness is built on 100-year track record of innovation.

-- The three main brands – Electrolux, AEG and Frigidaire – represent ~80% of total Group gross profit and receive the vast majority of investments in marketing, design and R&D.
+- The three main brands – Electrolux, AEG and Frigidaire – represent ~80% of total Group sales and receive the vast majority of investments in consumer experience through marketing, design and innovation.

 - The main brands have clear target consumer positions where they can grow profitably and with potential to attract a larger audience.